Implementing Exponential Backoff for Serial Timeout Handling

 class BackoffConfig:

-total_timeout: float = 5.0 # Absolute pipeline boundary
+total_timeout: float = 5.0 # absolute wall-clock ceiling for the exchange

-flush_on_retry: bool = True # Clear indeterminate buffer state
+flush_on_retry: bool = True # clear indeterminate buffer state before retrying

 class DeterministicBackoffHandler: